pearamirezag/pearamirezag.github.io/about.md

 permalink: /about/
 ---

-Visual and sound artist from Bogotá, Colombia Interested in noise music, illustration and sound generating devices
+Visual and sound artist from Bogotá, Colombia.

+Interested in noise music, illustration and sound generating devices